giellalt/lang-sjt/sjt.md

-Nouns
+Verb inflection
-Nouns in the Ter Sami language are things.
+The Ter Sami language verbs inflect in persons.